AnhNotAnh/AnhNotAnh/README.md

 - 👋 Hi, I’m Anh
-- 👀 I’m interested in Fronted Website and Software Development.
+- 👀 I’m interested in Game, Website and Software Development.
-- 🌱 I’m currently studying Bachelor of IT at UniSA.
+- 🌱 I’m currently studying C++, and Game Android (Java).
 - 💞️ I’m looking to graduate job or internship of Software Developer, Software Engineering.
-- 📫 How to reach me : Please email me via 'quocanh01082020@gmail.com' or make a call via '0481 706 127'
+- 📫 How to reach me : Please email me via 'quocanh01082020@gmail.com'

 <!---
 AnhNotAnh/AnhNotAnh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.